 Cut into wedges and serve cold.

-- Ricotta Cheesecake stays well refrigerated upto 10 days in an airtight container.
-You can also freeze it for a longer shelf life.
+Ricotta Cheesecake stays well refrigerated for up to 10 days in an airtight container.
+You can also freeze it for longer shelf life.

-- You can freeze Ricotta Cheesecake up to a month by placing it in a freezer proof container or wrapping it in a foil and then keeping it in a freezer zip lock bag.
-To defrost keep cake overnight in the refrigerator to thaw.
+You can freeze Ricotta Cheesecake up to a month by placing it in a freezer-proof container or wrapping it in a foil and then keeping it in a freezer zip lock bag.
+To defrost keep the cake overnight in the refrigerator to thaw.